autnmy/descant-swebench-pro-results/README.md

    *failure* on a correct diff.
 Graded on native amd64 (GitHub Actions x86), the **same unchanged diffs** pass.
 Emulation can only ever produce false *failures*, never false passes — so it could only have undercounted the result.
-2. **Let a timed-out run finish its one pass.** Descant's orchestrator runs under an operating time cap (a cost guardrail, not a capability limit).
+2. **Let a timed-out run finish its one pass.** The ad hoc scripting to faciliate Descant's work on SWE-Bench Pro tasks run under an operating time cap (a cost guardrail, not a capability limit).
 On some tasks that cap stopped the run before its review-and-revise step — a normal part of the single pass — had finished.
 Lifting the cap let those runs complete that one